A proposal is a written offer to solve a technical problem

 Another problem in either single- or multiple-line charts

-is whether the line connecting points plotted should
+is whether the line connecting points plotted should be

-usually desirable to make a faired curve; but if the
+to make a faired curve; but if the process or change is

-process or change is not continuous, fairing the curve
+not continuous, fairing the curve may be misleading.
+For

-may be misleading.
-For example, if you were plotting
+example, if you were plotting an increase in student enrollment

-an increase in student enrollment in a certain university
+in a certain university for

 Successive years, and your data showed enrollments of

-10,000, 10,200, 14,000, and 14,300, a fairing of the
+10,000, 10,200, 14,000, and 14,300, a fairing of the curve

-rising steadily throughout each year.
-Incidentally,
+steadily throughout each year.
+Incidentally, where precision

-and then circling it lightly with a pencil so that it
+it lightly with a pencil so that it can later be found

-can later be found easily should plot a point.
+easily should plot a point.

 The foregoing discussion has been concerned only with

 the simplest and commonest of line charts.
-There are
+There are a

-a great many possible variations of elements, including
+great many possible variations of elements, including

 the use of special grids like the logarithmic and semi